What are cuts and scratches?

 Cuts and scratches are areas of damage on the surface of the skin.
-A cut is a line of damage that can go through the skin and into the muscle tissues below.
-A scratch is surface damage that does not penetrate the lower tissues.
+A cut is a line of damage that can go through the skin and into the muscle tissues below, whereas a scratch is surface damage that does not penetrate the lower tissues.

-Cuts and scratches may bleed or turn red.
-Some cuts and scratches become infected.
-Some leave scars.
+Cuts and scratches may bleed or turn red, become infected, and leave scars.

 The symptoms of cuts and scratches include: